oegea/http-asterisk-dialplan-editor/README.md

 ## How to use

-Although this service can be consumed from any kind of software (web apps, cli apps, desktop software, etc.), it has been developer with dialplan scripts in mind.
+Although this service can be consumed from any kind of software (web apps, cli apps, desktop software, etc.), it has been developed with dialplan scripts in mind.

 **Here is an example:**